On this page

 );

-The entire forwarding decision — conflict detection, priority encoding, and mux selection — executes combinationally within a single clock cycle.
-No pipeline stall is required.
+The entire forwarding decision — conflict detection, priority encoding, mux selection — executes combinationally within a single clock cycle.
+No pipeline stall.

-There is one case where forwarding fails.
-A load-word instruction (LW) does not produce its result until the end of the Memory stage.
-If the very next instruction needs that value in the Execute stage, even the XM forwarding path is too late — the data has not arrived yet.
+There’s one case where forwarding fails.
+A load instruction doesn’t produce its result until the end of the Memory stage.
+If the very next instruction needs that value in Execute, even the XM forwarding path is too late — the data hasn’t arrived yet.

 The stall module detects this specific pattern and freezes the pipeline for exactly one cycle: